jsloop42/dreamlisp/DreamLisp Language Guide.md

 Hash map does not guarantee ordering of elements.
 Here the first expression uses strings as keys, whereas the second one uses a keyword.
 Keywords have the same semantics as that of Clojure keyword.
 We use `def` to bind a value to a variable.
 Here we bind the hash-map to the variable `person`.

 When using keyword in the function position of a list with the argument as a hash-map, we get the value associated with that key in the hash-map if present, else `nil`.
 If we are using a different key type, we can use the `get` function to get the value associated with the key as in the last expression.

+#### Set

+Set is an unordered collection of unique elements.
+It is printed as `#{}`, but creation uses the function `set` instead of reader macro to keep the language simple.
+Certain core functions work with sets directly, others convert the set to a list and operate on them similar to hash-map.

 #### Keyword